Lives of the Mayfair Witches: Reception

 The Witching Hour debuted at No. 2 on The New York Times Best Seller list, and remained in that position for four weeks, spending a total of 22 weeks on the list.
 Writing for The New York Times, Patrick McGrath found Lasher's origins "intriguing", and described the many characters in the extended Mayfair family as "all vividly sketched, all gloriously weird."
 He noted the novel's "tireless narrative energy" and "relentless inventiveness", but also called it "bloated" with repetitive storytelling.
 McGrath also criticized the characterization of central human characters Rowan and Michael, writing that "they have both been so constructed that they hardly for a moment live or breathe except as structural elements serving specific design functions in the grand scheme."
 According to Publishers Weekly, "This massive tome repeatedly slows, then speeds when Rice casts off the Talamasca's pretentious, scholarly tones and goes for the jugular with morbid delights, sexually charged passages and wicked, wild tragedy."
 Susan Ferraro of The New York Times called the novel "unquestionably absorbing" but noted, "At the end, it seems to stumble ... because the fiercely protective Michael does something completely out of character to make way for the denouement; ultimately what creaks loudest is not the haunted house but the plot."

 Lasher (1993)

-Lasher by is the second novel in Rice's Lives of the Mayfair Witches trilogy.
+Lasher is the second novel in Rice's Lives of the Mayfair Witches trilogy.
 It was published by Knopf in 1993.